PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

 ## Reasons to Use the Clusters

-- Lots of processing capacity (e.g., you could use 1000 CPU-cores for a single job)
+- Lots of processing capacity, ability to do parallel computing (e.g., you could use 1000 CPU-cores for a single job)
 - Nodes have 100's GB of memory
 - One can store large datasets on `/scratch/gpfs`
 - Lots of software is available and already configured (e.g., MPI, compilers, commercial software)